Plavit/E2B-hackathon-datalyzer/README.md

 # D2MA Deep Data Mess Analyzer for the E2B Hackathon

-A comprehensive tool for analyzing data files along with text/document context, finding correlations, and generating AI-powered analysis plans.
+A comprehensive tool for analyzing data files along with text/document context, finding correlations and generating AI-powered analysis.

 ## Problem Statement
 Were you ever thrown into a problem head-first, needing to get yourself oriented in a new space?
 Be it for science, for business or just for a fun side-project, that can be a start of a gruelling, weeks long process of data curation, analysis and understanding that can suck the joy out of even the most exciting of projects:

 TBD image

 Well WORRY NOT, for we have developed a ROBUST(🤞™️) OPEN SOURCE (📖😮) AI-FIRST Deep Data Analyzer!
-How does it work?
+How does it work?:
- 1) Upload all data to analyze
+ 1) Upload all data to analyze (CSV, Pickle, Parquet, pdf documentation, you name it)
+ 2) The system analyzes correlations between files
- 2) See high level analysis of relationships and data interpretation
+ 3) See high level analysis of relationships and data interpretation
- 3) Perform agentic follow-up analysis
+ 4) Perform agentic follow-up analysis via appropriate prompts
+ 5) All of the above is executed securely in the E2B sandbox

 TBD image

 Data types that are supported:
 - csv
 - pickle
+- parquet
 - xml
 - json
-- pdf (?)
+- pdf
-- docx (?)
+- docx
+- xlsc
 - Relevant public datasets for deep search (?)

 Would be nice, but better luck next time: